ForNeVeR/xaml-math/docs/licensing-history.md

 # Licensing History

-*XAML-Math* was originally a direct port from the [JMathTex project][jmathtex] project written in Java, copyright 2004-2007 Universiteit Gent. *JMathTex* is licensed under the terms of the GPLv2 licence, while WPF-Math is licensed under the terms of the MIT licence.
+*XAML-Math* (named *WPF-Math* at the time) was originally a direct port from the [JMathTex project][jmathtex] project written in Java, copyright 2004-2007 Universiteit Gent. *JMathTex* is licensed under the terms of the GPLv2 licence, while XAML-Math is licensed under the terms of the MIT licence.

 ## Current status